-Recommendation Timing Human Resources Financial Resources Necommendation i iiiiiig One-Time On-Going One-Time On-Going 22) Adopt a partnership and outreach program to engage local communities and other partners Short-Term to be determined, but likely minimal or net-neutral, as partnerships will bring in resources to be determined 28) Undertake a workforce planning review to align staff resources with this strategy Short-Term ime savings - to be mined none none 13) Identify ways to reanimate and more effectively use spaces and provide programming at the historic house museums and off site Short-Term Culture Staff to advise sq. ft. over 3 year budget at \$100 per s =\$10,000 total or ,000per year 20) Enhance accessibility at all public venues Short-Term Culture Staff to advise Culture Staff to advise to be determined to be determined 21) Create innovative storytelling incentives Short-Term Culture Staff to advise to \$5,000 24) Develop a comprehensive communications strategy Short-Term Culture Sta I aff to advise some additional co current marketing the municipality: li 5% to 10% more ng efforts will have sits over and above costs sustained by kely on the order of than City's existing dget 18) Create a Mississauga StoryMaker Space and/or temporary pop-up spaces for story gathering and dialogue Medium- Term Culture Staff to advise Culture Staff to Establish StoryMaker space budget (equipment and materials) = say \$100,000 30) Encourage annual joint meetings between the Heritage Advisory Committee (HAC) and the Museums of Mississauga Advisory Committee (MOMAC) and ensure their mandates align with this strategy Medium Term Culture Staff to advise Culture Staff to none none 5) Revise museum collections and civic art policies once the THOM has been developed and adopted Medium- Term Culture Staff to advise Culture Staff to advise none none 10) Create an asset management strategy for better management, utilization and interpretation of existing City-owned heritage properties Medium- Term Culture Staff to advise Culture Staff to advise Minimal - internal study effort to be determined 12) Expand the museum function beyond the current house museums Medium- Term Culture Staff to advise Culture Staff to advise \$75,000 - \$90,000 for planning and feasibility study to be determined 17) Develop more heritage tour experiences and programs through cross-cultural and strategic planning with City departments and partners Medium- Term Culture Staff to advise Set budget of \$3,000 per tour for external research, scriptwriting materials, training, costuming (if applicable), audience evaluation, etc. One tour per year = \$3,000
+Recommendation Timing Human F Human Resources Resources Recommendation i iiiiiig One-Time On-Going One-Time On-Going 22) Adopt a partnership and outreach program to engage local communities and other partners Short-Term Culture Staff to advise to be determined, but likely minimal or net-neutral, as partnerships will bring in resources to be determined 28) Undertake a workforce planning review to align staff resources with this strategy Short-Term ime savings - to be mined none none 13) Identify ways to reanimate and more effectively use spaces and provide programming at the historic house museums and off site Short-Term Culture Sta aff to advise sq. ft. over 3 year budget at \$100 per s =\$10,000 total or ,000per year 20) Enhance accessibility at all public venues Short-Term Culture Staff to advise Culture Staff to advise to be determined to be determined 21) Create innovative storytelling incentives Short-Term Culture Staff to advise Culture Staff to advise \$3,000 t to \$5,000 24) Develop a comprehensive communications strategy Short-Term Culture St I aff to advise External marketing efforts will have some additional costs over and abscurrent marketing costs sustained the municipality: likely on the order 5% to 10% more than City's existing budget 18) Create a Mississauga StoryMaker Space and/or temporary pop-up spaces for story gathering and dialogue Medium- Term Culture Staff to advise Culture Staff to advise Establish StoryMak (equipment and ma \$100,000 30) Encourage annual joint meetings between the Heritage Advisory Committee (HAC) and the Museums of Mississauga Advisory Committee (MOMAC) and ensure their mandates align with this strategy Medium Term Culture Staff to advise Culture Staff to advise none none 5) Revise museum collections and civic art policies once the THOM has been developed and adopted Medium- Term Culture Staff to advise Culture Staff to advise none none 10) Create an asset management strategy for better management, utilization and interpretation of existing City-owned heritage properties Medium- Term Culture Staff to advise Culture Staff to advise Minimal - internal study effort to be determined 12) Expand the museum function beyond the current house museums Medium- Term Culture Staff to advise Culture Staff to advise \$75,000 - \$90,000 for planning and feasibility study to be determined 17) Develop more heritage tour experiences and programs through cross-cultural and strategic planning with City departments and partners Medium- Term Culture Staff to advise external res materials, tra applicable), aud external resear materials, traini applicable), audier 3,000 per tour for rch, scriptwriting ng, costuming (if nce evaluation, etc.

-D Timing Human R esources Financial Resources Recommendation One-Time One-Time On-Going On-Going 23) Align heritage interpretation with City's tourism promotion efforts (heritage tourism) Medium- Term Culture Staff to advise Culture Staff to advise none none 8) Develop policy regarding archive management Long-Term Culture Staff to advise Culture Staff to advise none none 9) Create an archaeological master plan Long-Term Three to five days to be involved in management of external study none \$30,000 - \$50,000 for planning and feasibility study to be determined Consider a greater range of incentives for heritage property preservation and conservation Long-Term to be determined to be determined to be determined to be determined
+December detion Timing Human Resources Financial Resources Recommendation One-Time On-Going One-Time On-Going 23) Align heritage interpretation with City's tourism promotion efforts (heritage tourism) Medium- Term Culture Staff to advise Culture Staff to advise none none 8) Develop policy regarding archive management Long-Term Culture Staff to advise Culture Staff to advise none none 9) Create an archaeological master plan Long-Term Three to five days to be involved in management of external study none \$30,000 - \$50,000 for planning and feasibility study to be determined Consider a greater range of incentives for heritage property preservation and conservation Long-Term to be determined to be determined to be determined to be determined